fzyzcjy/flutter_convenient_test/doc/blogs/save_time.md

 ## The solution

-With https://github.com/fzyzcjy/flutter_convenient_test, all time-wasting processes mentioned above are reduced to a minimum.
+All the headache above leads me to write the open-source https://github.com/fzyzcjy/flutter_convenient_test.
+With the package, the time-wasting processes mentioned above are reduced to a minimum.
+Surely it is not perfect (and young - only a few weeks old), but I hope my small step could help you save some time as well as inspire other time-saving solutions.

 It is built on top of `integration_test`, so you can still use your favorite packages like `integration_test`, `mockito`, `test`, etc, and migrate to this library with minor modifications.

 Debuggability is strongly enhanced, mainly with the following features.
 All these are also applicable when running in CI - it will generate a data pack and you can visualize it later on your desktop.